JulianHernandezGit/JulianHernandezGit/README.md

  - And more!

 📖 And, what's next?
- - JavaScript Front-End.
+ - Front-End JavaScript.
  - Databases.
  - APIs
  - React.
- - Final project
+ - Final project: Create a full functional E-Commerce.

 🛠️ I have almost 8 years working as an Account Executive / Account Manager, KAM/B2B specialist.